bucketfish0000/reservoir_restructure/README.md

 -Learning Curve: sensitivity of model output on training size; loss vs. % of sequence trained

--KR: lin. separability of resevoir output. rank of readout/subsample sequence from reservoir in response to finite random input sequence multi-measure and average/smoothened
+-KR: lin. separability of reservoir output. rank of readout/subsample sequence from reservoir in response to finite random input sequence multi-measure and average/smoothened

 -GR: